xxsc0529/genai-toolbox/docs/en/resources/tools/alloydb-ai-nl.md

 ### Specifying Parameters to PSV's

-[Parameterized Secure Views (PSVs)][alloydb-psv] are a feature unique to AlloyDB that allows you allow you to require one or more named parameter values passed to the view when querying it, somewhat like bind variables with ordinary database queries.
+[Parameterized Secure Views (PSVs)][alloydb-psv] are a feature unique to AlloyDB that allows you to require one or more named parameter values passed to the view when querying it, somewhat like bind variables with ordinary database queries.